Menu

 Variation Ideas

-• Chocolate lovers might want to substitute chocolate pudding for the vanilla pudding.
+• Pudding: Chocolate lovers might want to substitute chocolate pudding for the vanilla pudding.

-• Make individual servings of dirt cake in small cups.
+• Oreo Mug Cake: Make individual servings of this Oreo dirt cake recipe in small cups.
 I like to use the small clear cups and put a few decorations on top.

-• You can also put this in a layered trifle bowl.
+• Serving Ideas: You can also put this in a layered trifle bowl.

-• Oreo Dirt Cake is best stored when covered tightly with saran wrap or foil and placed in the fridge for up to 3 days.
+• Oreo cake is best stored when covered tightly with saran wrap or foil and placed in the fridge for up to 3 days.
 We love to have this cake for leftovers, but I have to admit we rarely have any left over.

 • You can also freeze it for up to 6 months.
 Every time you feel like having this amazing dessert just take it out, let it thaw at room temperature and enjoy every bite.

-Where does the Oreo Dirt Pudding Cake come from?
+Where did the idea for Oreo Dirt Cake come from?

 Oreo Dirt Cake topped with chocolate covered strawberries and chocolate egg candy